codekirei/react-tooling-playground/readme.md

 # react-tooling-playground

-just playing around with react and webpack and babel oh my
+just playing around with react and webpack and babel oh my :kissing_heart: